Tina Anselmi

 Tina Anselmi (25 March 1927 – 1 November 2016) was an Italian politician.
 A member of the Italian resistance movement during World War II, she went on to become the first woman to hold a ministerial position in an Italian government.

+In 1981, she headed the parliamentary commission of inquiry into the illegal P2 Masonic Lodge.

 Early life

 Anselmi was born in Castelfranco Veneto, in the province of Treviso.
 Her father was an assistant pharmacist persecuted by the fascists because he was socialist, and her mother and grandmother ran an inn together.

 On 26 September 1944, Nazi soldiers forced her and a group of other students to witness the hanging of a group of 31 young Partisans.
 As a result, she joined the resistance movement and became part of the Cesare Battisti brigade.
 That year, she also joined the Christian Democracy party.

 During World War II, Anselmi attended the local high school and then the teaching institute in Bassano del Grappa.
 After the war, she studied literature at the Catholic University of Milan and became a primary school teacher.